dkcwd/dkcwd-zf2-munee/README.md

 Purpose of the module
 ---------------------
 DkcwdZf2Munee is a ZF2 module which brings the joy of '[munee](http://github.com/meenie/munee)', an asset optimisation library developed by Cody Lundquist, to ZF2 applications.
-It is easy to implement and avoids the need for a munee.php file by using a custom route with a single controller while providing some simple ZF2 view helpers for additional convenience when leveraging the functionality provided by munee.
+It is easy to implement and provides access to the features of [munee](http://github.com/meenie/munee) through 3 ZF2 view helpers, 1 custom route and 1 simple controller.

 Features of the module
 ----------------------

-+ 3 simple ZF2 view helpers to correctly format munee requests without needing to alter your .htaccess file
++ 3 ZF2 view helpers to correctly format munee requests
-+ 1 custom route to handle munee requests
++ 1 custom route to send munee requests to the munee controller
++ 1 simple controller to handle munee requests

 What is Munee?
 --------------